 Accreditation for Online Doctorate in Organizational Psychology Degrees

 Accreditation ensures that schools provide a quality education by adhering to a set of accreditor-approved regulations and standards.
 The most common type of accreditation in the U.S. is regional.
 Regionally accredited schools emphasize a strong liberal arts foundation and are typically nonprofit private and public state-funded institutions.
 Conversely, nationally accredited schools are commonly for-profit colleges that provide vocational training.
-While both accreditation types are recognized by the Department of Education (DOE) and the Council for Higher Education Accreditation (CHEA), many universities only accept credits earned from regionally accredited schools.
+While both accreditation types are recognized by the Department of Education (ED) and the Council for Higher Education Accreditation (CHEA), many universities only accept credits earned from regionally accredited schools.
 Additionally, schools may also acquire accreditation through the Distance Education Accrediting Commission, an organization that specializes in the accreditation of online programs.

 When selecting a graduate program, online psychology doctoral students should seek APA-accredited online Psy.D programs.
 The American Psychological Association's accreditation process ensures that psychology programs adequately prepare students for licensure while also providing quality assurance for consumers.